Fluxitude/guidant/docs/migration-guide.md

 ### Migration Issues

 **Q: Migration says "no files to migrate"**
-A: Your project may already be using the new structure or have no Task Master files to migrate.
+A: Your project may already be using the new structure or have no Guidant files to migrate.

 **Q: Migration fails with permission errors**
 A: Ensure you have write permissions in your project directory.